Skiley/flutter_inappwebview_fix_iostouchdelay/README.md

 # ⚠️ ATTENTION! ⚠️

+This package has been discontinued, since this issue has been fixed on [flutter_inappwebview](https://github.com/pichillilorenzo/flutter_inappwebview)'s recent versions.

+### flutter_inappwebview_fix_iostouchdelay

 This is a fork of [flutter_inappwebview](https://github.com/pichillilorenzo/flutter_inappwebview) library that fixes a touch delay which happens exclusively on iOS devices.
 Please refer to the official library for documentation, latest updates, etc.

 Latest version (0.2.0) is based on flutter_inappwebview **v6.0.0-beta.24+1** (2023-06-12).